GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 * `Optical` Any file containing observations in the `NIR`, `IR`, Visible or `UV` ranges.

-* 'Radio` Any file containing observations at Radio wavelengths.
+* `Radio` Any file containing observations at Radio wavelengths.

 * `Spectra` Any file containing spectroscopic observations.

 If a file contains `NIR`, `IR` or `UV` data then it should also contain the relevant tag in it's filename.
 The filename should always contain the Optical tag even if there is no optical data in the file.

 In the case of a filename with multiple tags, each tag should be separated by an underscore.
 For example: GRB030329-SN2003dh_Optical_NIR.txt

 # Categories available in the webtool